Cyph0rW4ve/Cyph0rW4ve/docs/index.md

----
-layout: default
-categories: jekyll update
----
 # My Portfolio

 <p style="color: red;">This is a paragraph with red text.</p>

 ## About Me
-In 2022 I started learning to code.
+In 2022 I started learning to code with JavaScript and built a few simple websites.
+Later I dove into Java, Kotlin and Python and started an apprenticeship at a big company in late 2023.
+I am in a 3 year program to be developed into a Full Stack developer by 2026.

 ## Experience
+### [Otto]
+- Position: [TRAINEE]
+- Duration: [2023] - [PRESENT]
+- Description: [Learning the basics of Python, Java, AWS, Google Cloud, Kotlin, TypeScript, Terraform and various Frameworks ans Services]

 ### [Company Name]
-- Position: [Your Position]
-- Duration: [Start Date] - [End Date]
-- Description: [Brief description of your responsibilities and achievements]

-### [Company Name]
-- Position: [Your Position]
+- Position: [Student]
-- Duration: [Start Date] - [End Date]
+- Duration: [2022] - [2023]
-- Description: [Brief description of your responsibilities and achievements]
+- Description: [Teach myself how to code]

 ## Projects
 1. **Project 1**